-Breathtaking views of Everest, cultural traditions of the local Sherpas and sightseeing in the Sagarmatha National Park are just some of the highlights of the amazing trek.
+The rewards are worth it!
+Everest Base Camp Trek provides Breathtaking views of Everest, cultural traditions of the local Sherpas and sightseeing in the Sagarmatha National Park are just some of the highlights of this amazing route.

 This article will detail all the major Everest Base Camp Trek costs involved with the expedition to help you budget and ultimately have an enjoyable and safe trek to the base camp of the highest mountain in the world.